xwp/material-design-wp-theme/contributing/engineering.md

 1. Check out the branch intended for release (`develop` for major, `x.y` for minor) and pull latest commits.
 1. Bump theme version in `style.css`.
 1. Do `npm install`.
-1. Do `npm run build` and install the `material-design.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
+1. Do `npm run build` and install the `material-design-theme.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
 1. [Draft new release](https://github.com/xwp/material-design-wp-theme/releases/new) on GitHub targeting the required branch (`develop` for major, `x.y` for minor).
     1. Use the new theme version as the tag (e.g. `1.2-beta3` or `1.2.1-RC1`)
     1. Use new version as the title, followed by some highlight tagline of the release.
-    1. Attach the `material-design.zip` build to the release.
+    1. Attach the `material-design-theme.zip` build to the release.
     1. Add a changelog entry to the release, link to the compare view (comparing the previous release), and a link to the milestone.
     1. Make sure “Pre-release” is checked.
 1. Publish GitHub release.